OliverVI51/fingerprint_attend_sys/README.md

 - ✅ Fingerprint registration and verification
 - 🕒 Real-time attendance logging
+- 🔊 Voice feedback using DFPlayer Mini and speaker
 - 💾 Stores attendance data to EEPROM/SD card (based on configuration)
 - 📟 LCD/serial monitor display for status and feedback
 - 🔔 Optional buzzer or LED indicators for user interaction